ferrx electromagnetic steel examination

 Framework bridge

-Railway stress monitoring
+Railway rail stress monitoring

-OIL & GAS APPLICATIONS
+OIL AND GAS APPLICATIONS

 Non-intrusive pipe monitoring

-non-intrusive corrosion monitoring
+Non-intrusive corrosion monitoring

 Fatigue monitoring of subsea riser